 In the afternoon Thetis’ anchor dragged and I had to reset it.
 Later I also set the second anchor and put a long stern line which I tied on a rock ashore.
 This stabilized the boat and eliminated the gyrations caused by the shifting winds and thus minimized the strain on the anchor.
 To that end, we also took a stern line from Sea Rose to Thetis that stabilized Sea Rose as well.

 In the evening we wanted to go to St. Giorgio for dinner.
 Sea Rose’s dinghy had not been deployed so we all had to use Thetis’.
 We split into two groups.
 I first took in my zodiac Dimitris and Lisa from our cove to St. Giorgio while Manos and Nadia started to walk in that general direction.
 After leaving Dimitris and Lisa, I turned back and picked up Manos and Nadia.
-The outboard does not sound very well, especially at high RPM.
+The outboard did not sound very well, especially at high RPM.

 We had an excellent dinner at the Glaros restaurant: atherina (small fried fish), kolokythakia (fried zucchini), tomatokeftedes (fried tomato balls), local roasted katsikaki (young goat), and a large grilled fish.
 It was delicious along with large mugs of very cold draft beer.
 We all enjoyed our meal together.
 This is our last as a group because tomorrow Sea Rose has to return to Pythagorio as her charter ends and her crew is flying back to Athens.

 I have not yet decided what I will be doing tomorrow.
-I want to go to Chios where I will be linking with my friend Turgut Ayker and his family who will be coming with their sailboat New Life from Çesme but I am not sure of my route.
-One option is to go to Pythagorio with Sea Rose and then on to Chios via the Mycale Channel.
-This route is 90 M. The other option is to go directly from here to Chios via Fourni.
+I wanted to go to Chios where I will be linking with my friend Turgut Ayker and his family who will be coming with their sailboat New Life from Çesme but I was not sure of my route.
+One option was to go to Pythagorio with Sea Rose and then on to Chios via the Mycale Channel.
+This route is 90 M. The other option was to go directly from here to Chios via Fourni.
 This route is only 70 M but it is much more exposed to potential headwinds and waves.
 The Navtex forecast is for northerly winds of force 4-5 with a small increase expected later tomorrow.
 This is neither the best nor the worst forecast.
 I will make up my mind tomorrow morning.